seanpmaxwell/express-generator-typescript/README.md

 When you run _express-generator-typescript_, it sets up a simple application with routes for adding, updating, deleting, and fetching user objects.
 This is just to demonstrate how routing is done with express.

-You will have to login before calling APIs on user objects.
+If you want a fully-secure application, you can pass the `--with-auth` option and you will have an application which requires you to login before calling APIs on user objects.
 The app is configured with production quality client-side security and uses signed-cookies and jsonwebtokens to store user-session data.
+If you're new to web-development and still learning about securing websites, I highly encourage to use this option.

 ## Installation